rj45/nanogo/README.md

 After a final transformation pass, then finally [assembly code is generated](./codegen) and output.

-## Retargetting / Porting to Your CPU
+## Retargeting / Porting to Your CPU

-You can start by copying an [existing arch](./arch) and modifying it for your instruction set.

-I will be writing more about this process soon.
-In the meantime, if you would like some assistance, open an issue.
+Some effort was put in to make this easy.
+See [the retargeting documentation](docs/retargeting.md).

 ## License